Market Research

 Example: Project Management Software

-TAM: All businesses that need project management = $10B
+TAM: all businesses that need project management = $10B.

 - Every company needs PM